wbaid/securedrop/docs/hardware.rst

 instance as both the *Admin Workstation* and the *Journalist Workstation*; otherwise, we recommend buying 1 drive for each admin and each journalist.

-We also recommend buying two additional USBs to use as bootable backups of the *SVS* and *Admin Workstation*.
+We also recommend buying an additional USB drive for making regular backups of your Tails workstations.

+One thing to consider is that you are going to have *a lot* of USB drives to keep track of, so you should consider how you will label or identify them and buy drives accordingly.
+Drives that are physically larger are often easier to label (e.g. with tape, printed sticker or a label from a labelmaker).

+Two-factor Authenticator
+^^^^^^^^^^^^^^^^^^^^^^^^
-**Two-factor authenticator**: Two-factor authentication is used when connecting to different parts of the SecureDrop system.
+Two-factor authentication is used when connecting to different parts of the SecureDrop system.
 Each admin and each journalist needs a two-factor authenticator.
 We currently support two options for two-factor authentication:

 * Your existing smartphone with an app that computes TOTP codes (e.g. FreeOTP `for Android <https://play.google.com/store/apps/details?id=org.fedorahosted.freeotp>`__ and `for iOS <https://itunes.apple.com/us/app/freeotp-authenticator/id872559395>`__).